 In 2016 we launched Alluvial Farms, connecting with eaters interested in a fuller pork experience.
 We raised ten hogs on a three acre lease in year one, fifty hogs and an acre of barley at our mentor’s farm on a five acre lease in year two, and fifty hogs and twenty acres of barley on our own farm in year three.
-Year four we will raise and harvest 100 hogs as well as harvest our first barley crop from our own organic grain field.
+Year four is coming to a close.
+We harvested 56 hogs this year, started our own breeding program, and harvested 36 tons of barley from our own organic grain field.

 With the support of the Whatcom Land Trust, Whatcom Conservation District, and financing from the Farm Service Agency, we purchased 45 acres of raw farmland in Everson, Washington in February 2018.
 We established a 20 acre organic grain field, ten acres for hog pasture rotation, barn, and heavy use area, and set aside twelve acres along the salmon bearing stream for the planing of a forest in the spring of 2020 through the federal Conservation Reserve Enhancement Program.
 As the business grows, we look forward to building eater relationships and seeking and sharing knowledge about ecological farm systems.

 A note on the name: Alluvial fans are fan-shaped deposits of soil at the base of topographical features, such as the Western slope of the North Cascade mountains.
 Alluvial soils tend to be rich agricultural mediums and, like most things, dynamic in their ever-shifting nature.
 We farm in the broad alluvial fans of the Frasier and Nooksack River deltas, and appreciate the metaphor.